Bell Works, Holmdel NJ

 The schedule of each heat will be slightly adjusted on event day depending on the entries for each race.

-No animals or headphones allowed in any heat for safety.
-Strollers allowed only in the Community race.
+No registration on race day.
+No animals or headphones allowed.
+Strollers only in the Community race.

-The radio telescope used by Penzias and Wilson still stands today.
-It is located on top of Crawford Hill, about 2 miles northwest of the Bell Works facility.
-A nearby plaque explains its significance.
+The radio telescope used by Penzias and Wilson still stands today, and a nearby plaque explains its significance.
 It is worth a visit.
 In fact, Holmdel Township has purchased the 30 acres that surround the antenna and will convert it into Dr. Robert Wilson Park.

-The Shore Athletic Club, New Jersey's oldest running club, dedicates the Big Bang Mile Race to scientists everywhere.
+The Shore Athletic Club dedicates the Big Bang Mile Race to scientists everywhere.
 We hope that runners draw inspiration from this story to learn more about STEM (Science, Technology, Engineering and Mathematics) and perhaps even pursue a STEM career.
 Aim high!

 Suggested Races